1095-A Health Insurance Form: The 2026 Tax Season Survival Guide

 Navigating the 1095-A health insurance form and the shifting rules of the healthcare marketplace is a full-time job.
 In 2026, many individuals are finding that "Marketplace" insurance is no longer the cheapest option once you factor in the tax-time "reconciliation" surprises.

 At Summit Health Benefits, we help you transition from being a "Marketplace Number" to having a professional, high-performance health plan.
-By leveraging Section 125 Tax Savings, we make health insurance affordable, predictable, and—most importantly—simple.
+By leveraging Section 125 Tax Savings, we make health insurance affordable, predictable, and, most importantly, simple.

 Tired of Marketplace Tax Surprises?